yuribreion1/languagetool-wrapper/README.md

 1. Consider creating the conda environment:
 - `conda env create -f environment.yml`
+2. Prepare the following environment variables for authentication:
+  - `LANGUAGETOOL_USERNAME`
+  - `LANGUAGETOOL_APIKEY`
+  - `LANGUAGETOOL_BASEURL`
-2. Use the python command line to run the `main.py` with the following arguments:
+3. Use the python command line to run the `main.py` with the following arguments:
 - Required: `--function languages|check`
 - Required if `check` is selected: `--language` and `--text` (plain-text or JSON)